sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) .exe or Python executable is used to execute programs.
-This is the binary which is getting invoked when we do any application.

-b) .dll is the dependency of Python.
-They are all helpers.
-Dependency of binary.

-c) .exe or Python executable is used to execute programs.
+.exe or Python executable is used to execute programs.
 This is the binary which is getting invoked when we do any application.  .dll is the dependency of Python.
 They are all helpers.
 Dependency of binary.

-d) It is not correct.

 ---
 ---